PSAT/NMSQT Exam - National Merit Scholarship Qualifying Test

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is co-sponsored by the College Board and National Scholarship Corporation.
 The PSAT/NMSQT is a standardized test that most high schools in the United States administer to 11th grade students.
 Considered to be a “preliminary SAT,” the PSAT test gives students a sense of the format, question types, content, and time limits that they will encounter on the SAT, should they take it.
 Additionally, the PSAT test serves as a qualifying test for the National Merit Scholarship Program, an academic competition for recognition and scholarships.
 This means that some of the highest scoring students may win scholarship money.
 Ultimately, the PSAT test is good practice for the SAT and ACT, college admission tests that students often have to take to be admitted to 4-year colleges.

-Registration: Registration and payment will be completed online using ParentVue/Feepay beginning Monday, August 6th.
-The deadline to complete registration is Wednesday, September 12th at 3:00pm.
+Registration: Registration and payment will be completed online using ParentVue/Feepay beginning in August 2019.
+More information coming soon.

 Location: Testing will be offsite, not at the high school.
 MVHS students will test at North Heights Lutheran Church, 1700 Highway 96 West, Arden Hills.
 IDHS students will test at the Mounds View Community Center, 5394 Edgewood Drive, Mounds View.